AI DevOps Monitoring

 Can Fazm actually read and analyze Slack alerts?

 Yes.
 Fazm controls your Mac desktop directly, so it opens Slack, navigates to alerting channels, reads message content including stacktraces and error details, and synthesizes the information into a structured summary.
-It works with any Slack workspace you are logged into.
+It works with any Slack workspace you are logged into on your Mac.

 Does Fazm integrate with Grafana?

 Fazm interacts with Grafana through the browser UI on your Mac.
-It can open dashboards, read metric values, analyze graphs, and even create new panels.
-Because it controls the actual browser, it works with any Grafana instance you can access - cloud or self-hosted.
+It can open dashboards, read metric values, analyze graphs, and create new panels.
+Because it controls the actual browser, it works with any Grafana instance you can access - cloud-hosted, self-hosted, or running locally.

 Can Fazm write root cause analyses automatically?

 Yes.
-Fazm can gather context from Slack threads, Grafana dashboards, and log files, then produce a structured root cause analysis in plain English.
-It can post this directly to Confluence, Notion, or any documentation tool your team uses.
+Fazm gathers context from Slack threads, Grafana dashboards, and log files, then produces a structured root cause analysis in plain English.
+It can post this directly to Confluence, Notion, Linear, or any documentation tool your team uses.

 Can I schedule Fazm to monitor alerts continuously?

 Yes.
 You can schedule Fazm to run monitoring loops at any interval - every 15 minutes, hourly, or overnight.
-It checks alerting channels, triages new incidents, and notifies you only when something requires human attention.
+It checks alerting channels, triages new incidents, and only pages you when something requires human attention.
+Everything else gets logged and summarized.

 Does Fazm send my infrastructure data to external servers?

 No. Fazm runs entirely on your Mac and processes everything locally.
 Your Slack messages, Grafana metrics, and infrastructure data never leave your machine.
-This makes it safe for teams working with sensitive production systems.
+This makes it safe for teams in regulated industries or with strict data governance requirements.

 Related DevOps Use Cases